(CLICK ABOVE FOR ENLARGEMENT)

-COYOTE CANYON AREA, adjacent to the alleged “disinformation” staging area for the 1980 “UFO” landing incident….(a possible cover story created on behalf of Project Starfire as well as other possible clandestine military projects in the area).
+COYOTE CANYON AREA, adjacent to a possible “disinformation” staging area for the 1980 “UFO” landing incidents….(a possible cover story created on behalf of Project Starfire as well as other possible clandestine military projects in the area).

 (Courtesy of Phantom of Monsters – Pulse of the Paranormal)

-A 2011 memorandum from Kirtland Air Force Base, Albuquerque, New Mexico still indicates that Coyote Canyon areas are still off-limits to Air Force personnel:
+A 2011 memorandum from Kirtland Air Force Base, Albuquerque, New Mexico still indicates that Coyote Canyon areas are still off-limits to Air Force personnel – – this memorandum still seems to be applicable even today:

 by DJ Babbitt